sigmie/docs.sigmie.com/src/pages/docs/indices.md

 }
 ```

 If we chose to tokenize on **whitespaces** and use the **lowercase** filter.
-The analysis process will split the `name` attribute will to the following 4 tokens.
+The analysis process will split the `name` attribute to the following 4 tokens.

 - lady
 - and
 - the
 - tramp

-Let's see how this happened.
+Let's explore why.

-The "Whitespace" tokenizer took the `name` attribute and produced 3 tokens.
+The "Whitespace" tokenizer takes the `name` attribute and produces 3 tokens.
 One for each encountered **whitespace**.

-After we had those 4 tokens:
+So we end up with those 4 tokens:

 - Lady
 - and
 - the
 - Tramp

-Next, each one of the tokens was passed to the "Lowercase" filter that lowercased the token "Lady" to "lady" and the token "tramp"
+Next, each one of the tokens is passed to the "Lowercase" filter that lowercases the tokens "Lady" to "lady" and "Tramp" to "tramp"
 producing the final result.

 Now, if a Query commes in, the same happens again for the Query string.

-We Query the Index with
--"LADY TRAMP"
+The user types the Query
+- LADY TRAMP

-because we forgot to turn off our caps lock.
+because he forgot to turn off his caps lock.

 "LADY TRAMP" passes through the same analysis and changes to:

-- red
+- lady
-- shoes
+- tramp

-Converting the Query text to those 2 lowercased tokes makes it easier to find the Documents.
+Now we can find those 2 tokens in the Document that indexed before, and despite the users caps lock.

-Keep in mind here that the attributes of the Document are analyzed when you create or update it.
-Queries on the other hand, are analyzed in real-time when the Query comes.
+Keep in mind here that the attributes of the Document are analyzed when you **create** or **update** it.

+The Queries on the other hand, are analyzed in real-time when the Query comes.

 {% callout type="info" title="Index update" %}
-Because of the analysis process updating an Index, with new configurations can take some time depending on
+Because of the analysis process updating an Index, with new settings can take some time depending on
-the Documents count because each one of the Documents need to be analyzed again.
+the Documents count, because each one of the Documents need to be analyzed again.
 {% /callout %}

 ## Tokenization